Financing Sarah

 “80% of sales are made after the fifth call, and second, that 92% of salespeople give up before that.”

-While trying to get to the right person I have a joke, I have fun, I make it engaging to talk to gatekeepers, lower level employees and managers.
-When I’m with the right person it’s a process of lots of calls, lots of e mails and eventually a business relationship that lasts for decades.
+While trying to reach the right person, I joke, have fun, and make it engaging to talk to gatekeepers, lower-level employees, and managers.
+When I’m with the right person, it’s a process of many calls and emails, eventually leading to a business relationship that lasts for decades.

-When it comes to developing any skill you need to practice, practice, practice.
-While a cold call might never be fun for you, you can get better; the more you practice, the more effective your sales techniques will be.
-Take your script, your call list and your cold call box and get to the phone.
-People who want to do business with you are there, you have to let them know you.
-Overtime you might find they become people you enjoy talking to for years ahead, they did for me.
+When it comes to developing any skill, you need to practice, practice, practice; while a cold call might not be fun for you, you can get better; the more you practice, the more effective your sales techniques will be.
+Take your script, call list, and cold call box and get to the phone.
+People who want to do business with you are there, and you have to let them know you.
+Over time, you might find they become people you enjoy talking to for years ahead; they did for me.